The Ins and Outs of Birth-Related Medical Malpractice

 Injuries to the mother, both internal and external, can occur by virtue of the medical staff failing to use properly sterilized equipment during examination or delivery.
 Such injuries can take a variety of forms, but most commonly include lacerations and blood loss or allergic reactions to improper drugs.
 Further, physicians can be liable for wrongful birth – when the parents would have terminated the pregnancy had they been properly informed about a known disease or birth defect that was likely to occur.
 Also, physicians can injure the parents by failing to take reasonable steps to terminate a pregnancy that was unwanted, thereby leaving the mother and baby potentially injured.

-Injuries to an infant can occur when a doctor negligently manages the blood flow from mother to child, or fails to monitor the oxygen intake throughout the pregnancy and during delivery.
+Injuries to an infant can occur when a doctor negligently manages the blood flow from mother to child or fails to monitor the oxygen intake throughout the pregnancy and during delivery.
 These types of mistakes can lead to fractures in a baby’s skull or bleeding in the baby’s brain.
-Indeed, the lack of oxygen can lead to the debilitating condition known as cerebral palsy.
-All in all there are a wide variety of injuries that can result from physician malpractice.
+Indeed, the lack of oxygen can lead to a debilitating condition known as cerebral palsy.
+All in all, there are a wide variety of injuries that can result from physician malpractice.

 Why Should I Contact a New York Birth Defect Attorney?